Classic View of Mont Saint Michel

 What are the best things to do at Mont Saint Michel?

-• Explore l'abbaye du Mont Saint Michel.
+Explore Mont Saint Michel